alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/store-ipr-goods.markdown

 $E

-**Example**: You run a factory that uses nuts to make chocolates.
+**Example:** You run a factory that uses nuts to make chocolates.
 You import some nuts from outside the EU using IPR, and get the rest from inside the EU.
 Equivalence means that you can store them together, without having to keep track of where individual nuts came from.

 $E